-As of December 31, 2016 and 2015, troubled debt restructurings (TDRs) total \$8,230,000 and \$3,886,000, respectively.
-For each class of loans, the following summarizes the number and investment in troubled debt restructuring, by type of concession, that were restructured during the years ended December 31, 2016 and 2015, respectively.
-(Amounts in Thousands of Dollars):
+As of December 31, 2017 and 2016, troubled debt restructurings (TDRs) total \$999,000 and \$8,230,000, respectively.
+For each class of loans, the following summarizes the number and investment in troubled debt restructuring, by type of concession, that were restructured during the year ended December 31, 2016, respectively.
+There were no loans restructured during the year ended December 31, 2017 (Amounts in Thousands of Dollars):